Top 10 traditional Egyptian food to try in Egypt

 Hamam Mahshi

-Stuffed pigeons is a unique dish that is not commonly found in many other parts of the world.
-The preparation involves boiling the pigeons first, and then filling them with either spicy rice or grits, along with onions and tomato sauce.
+Stuffed pigeons is a well-known Egyptian food that is not usually prevalent in some other regions of the world.
+To prepare them, the pigeons are first boiled and then they are stuffed with either hot rice or grits, onion and tomato sauce.

-Even though hamam mahshi is typically served only on rare occasions in Egypt, it’s not difficult to find it on a restaurant menu.
+Although hamam mahshi is a dish that is usually eaten only on special occasions in Egypt, it is not hard to find it on a restaurant menu.

 Meshabek

-Meshabek is a delightful round sweet treat that is created by deep-frying a crunchy batter, which is then soaked in either honey or sugar syrup.
+Meshabek is a sweet delicious ball that is prepared by deep frying a crispy batter and then dipped in honey or sweet syrup.

-The best part is that Meshabek is incredibly affordable.
-You can purchase 500 grams of this delectable dessert for just a little less than a dollar!
+It is even better that Meshabek is very affordable.
+And you can buy 500 grams of this delicious dessert at little more than a dollar!

 Meshabek is a delightful round sweet treat that is created by deep-frying a crunchy batter